arun-kr-reddy/notes/life.md

 - *code is read more than it is written*
 - *temporary solutions often become permanent problems*
 - *advertising has us chasing cars & clothes, working jobs we hate so we can buy shit we don't need*
+- *any fool can make something complicated, it takes a genius to make it simple*